coinjar/react-native-wagmi-charts/README.md

 }
 ```

-We can also use the `onCurrentIndexChange` callback, passed to `LineChart.Provider`:
+We can also use the `onCurrentIndexChange` callback, passed to
+`LineChart.Provider`.
+This differs to the above method as it will cause a
+vibration on touch down/up and also when the selected value changes.

 ```tsx
 import * as haptics from 'expo-haptics';